flyingrhinonz/nccm/README.md

 Who is nccm for?
 ----------------

-* You have dozens or hundreds of boxes to manage via ssh.
+* You have dozens or thousands of boxes to manage via ssh.
 * Too hard to remember server hostnames or IP addresses and prefer descriptive names?
 * You use ssh connection arguments on the command line and